ysabri/GitDrive/docs/index.rst

 These two parts communicate on channels using something called ipcMain and ipcRenderer.
 The ipc part stands for intra process communication.
-Each process is able to set listeners and send messages on channels on its respective ipc object.
+Each process is able to set listeners and send messages on channels using its respective ipc object.

 This should be enough for an overall idea, for a more in depth look, the Electron_ documentation does a fantastic job.
 Also make sure to check awesome-electron_ for everything Electron related.

 TypeScript is a structurally typed super set of javascript.
-This means that the app is transpiled into javascript.
+This means that the app is compiled into javascript.
 It also means the code is type checked.
 This makes our code easier to refractor and write with an IDE that supports TypeScript.
 It is recommended to look at the TypeScript handbook_ before diving into reading/writing any code.